ahmedsabrieldeeb/alx-backend-storage/README.md

 # alx-backend-storage
-This repo is for learning basics and principles of mongodb
+This repo is for learning basics and principles of mongodb (nosql)